When planning a memorable family gathering or group reunion, budgeting is an essential aspect of your preparation

 Crowdsourcing can be a huge help for your budget.
 Try asking your reunion attendees for contacts and connections in a destination so you might get better deals or the best services available.
 Ask everyone for discount codes or loyalty program options – your attendees might save at specific hotels or restaurants.
 Even airline prices might be better if someone in your group can book on points.
 It’s a great idea to ask everyone for helpful tips and insider access.

 11. Use Rewards for Reunion Budgeting

 Credit card rewards, hotel loyalty points, bulk store memberships…all of these types of reward programs can be great for your pocket.
 Maybe you have your own rewards you can use or you could ask your family members about their opportunities.

 12. Be a Smart Negotiator

-This doesn’t mean you should play hardball with everyone!
-After all, this is a fun family reunion, not a corporate business deal.
+This doesn’t mean you should play hardball with everyone.
+After all, this is a fun family gathering, not a corporate business deal.
 But you never know if you don’t ask, so see what you can get for bringing a large group to that hotel, restaurant, or to other vendors.

 13. Use Tech for Collecting Cash

 The days of waiting for checks to arrive in the mail are long gone.
 Be a smart reunion budget planner and utilize technology to save yourself some headaches.

 You’re bound to have a few family members who are hesitant to send money digitally.
 That’s okay — don’t pressure them.
 At the very least, you should be able to save yourself a trip to the bank by depositing their traditional checks through your own bank app.